Destination

 Are There Dolphins in the Bay of Kotor?

-Dolphins are not commonly seen in the Bay of Kotor but occasionally appear.
-The bay is home to diverse marine life, including various species of fish and birds.
+Dolphins are commonly seen in the Bay of Kotor in recent years, so keep an open eye.
+The bay is also home to diverse marine life, including various species of fish and birds.

 Can You Swim in Kotor Bay?